arthurmde/Type-on-Strap/pages/about.md

 contributing to the [Noosfero](http://noosfero.org/) project, a free web platform for social networks.

-During my master's degree, I have been developing the [InterSCity platform](http://interscity.org/software/interscity-platform/), a microservices-based, cloud-native middleware for smart cities.
+During my master's degree, I was the main developer of the [InterSCity platform](http://interscity.org/software/interscity-platform/), a microservices-based, cloud-native middleware for smart cities.
-More recently, I got my project accepted in Google Summer of Code to work with Debian community, as described in [this post]({{ site.baseurl }}{% post_url 2018-05-09-google-summer-of-code-2018 %}).
+In 2018 I got my project accepted in Google Summer of Code to work with Debian community, as described in [this post]({{ site.baseurl }}{% post_url 2018-05-09-google-summer-of-code-2018 %}).

 ## Skills